mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 #### Remove the `toISO` method

-The `toISO` method have been removed.
+The `toISO` method has been removed.
 You can directly use your date library:

 ```diff